Profactor/cv-plot/doc/integration.md

 - Options:
    - CvPlot:header_only [default False]
    - CvPlot:shared [default False]
 - Conan will automatically install OpenCV from the conan center.
 You may [override](https://docs.conan.io/en/latest/using_packages/conanfile_txt.html#overriding-requirements) the OpenCV version in your conanfile.
+(Warning: Overriding with precompiled library may be dangerous, depending on the binary compatibility of OpenCV.)
 - If you cannot find a matching binary package, use header_only=True.

 ## CMake (advanced)